LuxinZhang902/SafeRun/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying Initium to production environments.
+This guide covers deploying SafeRun to production environments.

+## Quick Start: Vercel Deployment 🚀

+**Recommended for hackathons and demos!**

 ## Prerequisites